 It’s no wonder I chose to include šmirkas in A Taste of Slovakia book.
 Bryndza is a sheep’s milk cheese closely associated with Slovakia because of the PDO (Protected Designation of Origin) label it received from the EU in 2008.

 Šmirkas (pronounced as shmirkas) is an old name for bryndzová nátierka, a piquant bryndza cheese spread that has been part of the Slovak diet for centuries.
-Some people still use the traditional name these days, including myself and my family, but few of them know it was derived from the German Schmierkäse (meaning cream cheese).
-This, however, is not surprising, as Slovakia was part of the Austro-Hungarian Empire between 1867 – 1918. Šmirkas is just one of the German-sounding names that have survived in our language until today.
+However, few Slovaks know that the old name comes from the German Schmierkäse (meaning cream cheese).
+This is not surprising, as Slovakia was part of the Austro-Hungarian Empire between 1867 – 1918. Šmirkas is just one of the German-sounding names that have survived in our language until today.

 There are quite a few recipes for Bryndza Cheese Spread circulating around Slovakia.
 The one below is from a tiny recipe book I got from shepherds in Liptov.

 - 150 g bryndza cheese (or other quality soft cheese)

 - chives to garnish, finely chopped